Herrlisheim: Jewish community

 The earliest mention of a Jewish community in Herrlisheim dates from 1349 when persecutions occurred during the Black Plague.
 A 1752 inventory notes thirteen Jewish families living there since 1693.
 Records mention "the Jew Läwel" who had to pay two florins of tax for protection in 1714.
 Village census records from 1821 and 1842 showed 198 Jewish residents, and in 1890, 202 Jewish residents.
 By 1936, the Jewish community in Herrlisheim numbered only 80 people.
 In 1940 under the German occupation, the remaining Jewish population in Herrlisheim were deported to the south of France.
 At least eleven of them were murdered.
 A monument with the names of the victims was erected in the Jewish cemetery of the town.
 After 1945, some of the former Jewish inhabitants returned; in 1953 there were 36 Jewish residents and 27 in 1956.

 The community had a synagogue prior to the 18th century, which was demolished in 1805 and replaced with another building, which was then replaced with a new building in 1850.
 This synagogue was vandalized during World War II; only walls remained.
 The adjacent small prayer house was entirely destroyed.
 The synagogue and prayer house were rebuilt in the 1950s.
 The synagogue was closed in 1969.

 Until 1870, Jewish residents of Herrlisheim were buried in the cemetery of Haguenau, along with Jewish residents of Hattstatt.
 After the Franco-Prussian War of 1870, the towns of Herrlisheim and Offendorf opened a Jewish cemetery in 1886 on the Rue d'Offendorf, directly at the end of the village of Herrlisheim.
 The cemetery now contains about 250 burials.
 Several times in the past decades since the end of World War II, the graves were vandalized.
-In 2004, on the anniversary of Adolf Hitler's birthday, pro-Nazi and anti-Semitic slogans were discovered on 127 graves of the burying ground, and cemetery signs were defaced.
+In 2004, on the anniversary of Adolf Hitler's birthday, pro-Nazi and antisemitic slogans were discovered on 127 graves of the burying ground, and cemetery signs were defaced.